ReuterJo/Task-Manager/README.md

 # Description

 This is a full stack task manager application developed using the Node.js framework.
 The frontend is built with React and the backend is managed with MongoDB.

-Please see task-manager-demo.mp4 for an overview.
+Video presentation available on <a href=https://youtu.be/tJFRQ8LGHBM>YouTube</a>.

 # Setup